marriott-library/UMFA-OmekaS-Theme/README.md

 ## Theme Usage

-The UMFA theme using a licensed copy of the [Univers](https://www.myfonts.com/fonts/linotype/univers/) font.
+The UMFA theme uses a licensed copy of the [Univers](https://www.myfonts.com/fonts/linotype/univers/) font.
 Univers hosted webfont files and license scripts/keys have been removed from the public repository.

 ### User Documentation